Expressive curves: Introduction

 The concept of an expressive curve/hypersurface can be viewed as a generalization of the notion of a line/hyperplane arrangement.
 (Expressivity of such arrangements in arbitrary dimension can be established by a log-concavity argument.)
 This opens the possibility of extending the classical theory of hyperplane arrangements~\cite{Aguiar-Mahajan, Dimca, Stanley-arrangements} to arrangements of expressive curves/surfaces.

-\textbf{Acknowledgments.} We thank Michael Shapiro for stimulating \hbox{discussions}, and Pavlo Pylyavskyy and Dylan Thurston for the collaboration~\cite{FPST} which prompt\-ed our work on this project.
-We used \texttt{Sage} to compute resultants, and \texttt{Desmos} to draw curves.
+\textbf{Acknowledgments.} We thank Michael Shapiro for stimulating \hbox{discussions}, and Pavlo Pylyavskyy and Dylan Thurston for the collaboration~\cite{FPST} which prompt\-ed our work on this project. \redsf{We are grateful to the referee for multiple suggestions whose implementation improved the quality of the paper.} We used \texttt{Sage} to compute resultants, and \texttt{Desmos} to draw curves.
 While cataloguing expressive curves of degrees $\le 4$, we made use of the classifications produced by A.~Korchagin and D.~Weinberg~\cite{Korchagin-Weinberg-2005}.